Imperium Galactica II: Alliances: Factions

 There are eight unique races, which all have their own unique advantages and disadvantages in technology, diplomacy, and breeding.

 In the game the following factions exist: Solarian Federation, Kra'hen Empire, Shinari Republic, Antarian Empire, Iberon Empire, Cheblon Clans, Godan Kingdom and the Toluen Empire.
 Each faction also has its own home planet and capital ship type.

 During the Campaign a few other races and factions races are observed.

 Reception

 In North America, Imperium Galactica II sold 50,843 units and earned $2.02 million from January through October 2000, according to PC Data.

+The game was reviewed for Polish magazine Secret Service.